Neil Crompton: Later years

-In 1998 Crompton attained second place in the 1998 Century Batteries Three Hour Bathurst Showroom Showdown.
+In 1998, Crompton attained second place in the 1998 Century Batteries Three Hour Bathurst Showroom Showdown.

-In 1998 he started with Glenn Seton Racing, continuing with the team in its new identity as Ford Tickford Racing in 1999.
+In 1998, Crompton started with Glenn Seton Racing, continuing with the team in its new identity as Ford Tickford Racing in 1999.
 He then moved to Gibson Motorsport, later renamed 00 Motorsport, in 2001 where he was teamed with Craig Lowndes before leaving at the end of the 2002 season.

 Despite being a full-time television commentator, Crompton continues to compete in races when he can, particularly endurance races.
 Most recently he finished 17th in the 2009 Bathurst 12 Hour race, completing 222 laps (1,379 km / 857 miles) driving a Mitsubishi Lancer Evolution X with Glenn Seton.
 Crompton occasionally competes in the Aussie Racing Cars series and has also competed in the Australian Rally Championship.

 Crompton also competed in the 2003 Bathurst 24 Hour driving a 5.0 L V8 powered BMW M3 GTR for Australian Nations Cup Championship team Prancing Horse Racing.
-The car (co-driven by John Bowe, Greg Crick and Maher Algadrie), which had only arrived from the United States a week before the race, qualified in 3rd place but failed to finish after Algadrie hit the wall on top of Mount Panorama following a clash with the race winning Holden Monaro 427C of Peter Brock on its 131st lap.
+The car (co-driven by John Bowe, Greg Crick and Maher Algadrie), which had only arrived from the United States a week before the race, qualified in third place but failed to finish after Algadrie hit the wall on top of Mount Panorama following a clash with the race winning Holden Monaro 427C of Peter Brock on its 131st lap.

 Crompton also works on the organisational side of V8 Supercar, contributing to TEGA's Parity Board, which works to ensure that none of the competing marques gain any significant advantage over the other.